kaidecoder/algorithms-data-structures/README.md

 ### An Introduction to the Fundamentals of Algorithms

-- What is an algorithm
+- What is an algorithm?
 - Measuring performance
 - Time & Space complexity
 - Big O notation